A soak in a wood-fired hot tub filled with the fresh water from the nearby mountains? Sign me up, Omarama!

 For an active adventure, Omarama sits on the Alps to Ocean Cycle Trail and is also a popular spot for gliding.

-We opted for a mix of activities during our February 2 – 3, 2020 stop-over on our New Zealand campervan adventure: wandering through the Clay Cliffs Scenic Area and relaxing in the Omarama Hot Tubs.
+We opted for a mix of activities during our New Zealand campervan adventure: wandering through the Clay Cliffs Scenic Area and relaxing in the Omarama Hot Tubs.

 Highlights of Omarama

 The clay cliffs are made of layers of gravel and silt deposited by glacial rivers 1-2 million years ago.
 This makes the cliffs much younger than the other natural features of the area; the neighboring mountains are 250 million years old.
 The clay cliffs remind me of Badlands National Park in South Dakota.